iot platform

 To succeed in the manufacturing industry, you must focus on two basic factors: uninterrupted production and maintaining equipment efficiency.

 Traditionally, manufacturers had to incur significant losses due to equipment failures.
-However, since the emergence of IoT platforms, technologies have become smarter, and manufacturing factories have become modern.
+However, since the emergence of IoT platform, technologies have become smarter, and manufacturing factories have become modern.

 Predictive maintenance, powered by IoT technology, enables manufacturers to preemptively address equipment malfunctions, minimize downtime, and save significant operational costs.